craigmillard86/guitar-switcher-client/COMMANDS_REFERENCE.md

 ## Configuration Support & Pin Assignments

+- All pin assignments, device name, and channel count are set via `platformio.ini` and parsed at runtime.
+The `config` and `pins` commands always show the actual runtime configuration.
+- **MIDI RX/TX pins** are now reported in the `pins` command.

 **4-Channel Example (default):**
 - **Relay (Switch) Pins:** 2, 3, 4, 5
 - **Button Pins:** 8, 9, 10, 20